dwarvesf/playbook/operations/ogif.md

 author: Han 🐸
 ---

-I would like to introduce to you our new initiative called <span style='color:red'>**OGIF**</span> — Oh God It's Friday.
+I would like to introduce to you our new initiative called **OGIF** — Oh God It's Friday.
 Moving forward, our Friday Showcase will have a broader range of topics to discuss and share.

 Let's take a moment to reflect on our achievements from the past week, and look forward to the next with optimism and enthusiasm.